If you’re a Cavalier King Charles spaniel owner, you know that they can be a little bit fussy when it comes to their food.

-If you are having problems with your Cavalier eating and there are other dogs in the house then it may be a good idea to feed the dogs in different areas.
+If you are having problems with your Cavalier eating and you have more than one Cavalier or other pets in the house then it may be a good idea to feed them in different areas.

 By doing this you will avoid any potential arguments between the dogs and your Cavalier will be more likely to eat his own food.

 Your Cavalier should always have access to fresh, clean water.

 Water is essential for your dog’s health and he will need to drink regularly throughout the day, especially if he has been exercising or is in a hot environment.

 Invest in a good quality water bowl and make sure it is kept clean.

 The best bowls are made from ceramic or stainless steel as they cannot be chewed and are easy to clean.

 Spill-proof bowls are also a good option as they will prevent your Cavalier from making a mess when he drinks.

 How often should I feed my Cavalier King Charles Spaniel?

 It is generally recommended to feed adult Cavalier King Charles Spaniels two meals per day.
 Puppies, on the other hand, require more frequent meals, usually three to four times a day, until they reach about six months of age.